Myself, John Heartfield

 consistently considered by art historians to be among

 devoted his art, risked his life, and sacrificed his

 health to ceaselessly mock and vilify Hitler, The Third

 Reich, fascism, and everything the Nazis represented.

-He was also a artistic giant in the German Art Community of the first half of the twentieth century, creating theatre sets for Bertolt Brecht and Erwin Piscator, as well as book jackets for such authors as Sinclair Lewis.
+He was also a artistic giant in the German Dada art community of the first half of the twentieth century, creating theatre sets for Bertolt Brecht and Erwin Piscator, as well as book jackets for such authors as Sinclair Lewis.

 For years, I’ve dreamed of building an Internet